thea-ishida/MATLAB/README.md

 # MATLAB
-Includes MATLAB scripts for data analysis and visualitzation
+Includes MATLAB scripts for data analysis and visualization